-- The See Through Method – Must use a lighter weight paper to be able to see through to trace the drawing.
+- The See-Through Method – Must use lighter-weight paper to be able to see through to trace the drawing.

-By taping your paper to the window you can trace your drawing on to your new paper as this acts like a light box in daylight hours.
+By taping your paper to the window you can trace your drawing onto your new paper as this acts as a lightbox during daylight hours.